 Additionally, the significant racial and ethnic disparities that exist in obesity prevalence among U.S. children are pronounced in Washington D.C.’s diverse communities: nearly 50 percent of residents are Black or African American.*

 Thanks to support from the Robert Wood Johnson Foundation and Kaiser Permanente, the Alliance for a Healthier Generation is working with communities throughout the district to make it easier for kids to lead healthier lives.

 In Washington, D.C., we’re making it easier for kids to develop healthy habits.

-We’ve made it easier for over 2,500 youth in 26 out-of-school time sites to eat and move more, focusing on the communities in greatest need in the greater Washington, D.C. area.
+We’ve made it easier for nearly 2,500 youth in 26 out-of-school time sites to eat and move more, focusing on the communities in greatest need in the greater Washington, D.C. area.
 We’ve partnered with local county-level parks and recreation departments, the YMCAs of Metropolitan Washington, Boys & Girls Clubs of Greater Washington, Horton’s Kids, Beacon House and After-School All-Stars to magnify our impact on Washington, D.C. youth.

 Hear from just a few of the local champions we work with in Washington, D.C. – Seaton Elementary School, a 2016 National Healthy Schools Gold Award-winner enrolled in the Healthy Schools Program since 2014 and the YMCA of Metropolitan Washington, enrolled in the Healthy Out-of-School Time initiative since 2012.